andreniklasson/spot-nat/readme.md

 When invoked by a spot termination event, the lambda will check the route tables for the affected instance and replace their 0.0.0.0/0 routes with routes to a NAT gateway.
 It then detaches the NAT instance from its ASG, to quicken up the process of instance replacement.

 ### State change
-The handler will route the traffic to a NAT-gateway the same way it does for a spot interruption when receiving a status change to one of the following: _"stopping", "stopped", "shutting-down", "terminated"_.
-When it receives a status of "running" the existing route is replaced with a new route that routes the traffic to the new instance.
+The handler will route the traffic to a NAT-gateway the same way it does for a spot interruption when it receives one of the following status changes: _"stopping", "stopped", "shutting-down", "terminated"_.
+When it receives a status of "running" the existing route is replaced with a new route that routes the traffic to the newly started instance.

 ## Should i use this?
 If you don't have long open connections and can withstand some connections being closed the when a route replacement occurs, why the heck _nat_?
-I personally think at least dev and test environments always should be using NAT instances instead of NAT gatways.
+I personally think at least dev and test environments always should be using NAT instances instead of NAT gateways.

 ## AMI
 The recommended approach is to use an AMI instead of a user-data script.
 AWS provides a useful [guide](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) that describes how to configure NAT instance.
 However, the guide includes a _potential_ pitfall as of 2023-09-25.
 AWS provides the commands: